cassidybargell/election_analytics/posts/week_2.md

 The data used for this prediction was the 2020 Q2 GDP, which was historically low and not representative of the economic trends from the pre-COVID-19 Trump term.
 Using the same Q2 predictive model with the 2019 Q4 GDP before the shock of the pandemic would give an estimate of 51.2% popular vote share for the incumbent, actually predicting a win for Trump.
 Using an average of all the quarters before 2020, the same model would predict 51.3% of the two-party vote share going to Trump.

-A similar model of linear regression can be constructed using the entire election year GDP, `$pv2p_{prediction} = 47.6993 + 1.2015 * GDP_{year}$`, t-values of 45.347 (intercept) and 4.74 (slope), and a mean out-sample error of 1.8124.
+A similar model of linear regression can be constructed using the entire election year GDP, `pv2p_{prediction} = 47.6993 + 1.2015 * GDP_{year}`, t-values of 45.347 (intercept) and 4.74 (slope), and a mean out-sample error of 1.8124.
 If the average of the 2017-2019 GDPs (before coronavirus shock, and more robust than one quarter) is used as an estimate for an evaluation of the economy under the incumbent, there would be a predicted 50.7% slim win margin for Trump.

 Using the GDP as a predictor for the 2020 election does not seem to carry much weight, despite the historical strength of the models, because of the economic shock of COVID-19.